thomasrickus/thomasrickus/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning advanced data structures and algorithms in C#
+- 🔭 I’m currently working on projects for my various courses

 <!--
 **thomasrickus/thomasrickus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.